 You’re in the right place for tailored courses that aim to help you reach the high standards required by your regulator.
 We have IELTS courses in person and online.

-OET (Medicine) tests your Listening, Reading, Speaking and Writing in a professional medical context.
-If you have practiced medicine and want to opt for an exam that is intent on mimicking your workplace, then this is the exam for you.
+- OET (Nursing) tests your Listening, Reading, Speaking and Writing in a professional medical context.
+If you have practiced as a nurse and want to opt for an exam that is intent on emulating your workplace, then this is the exam for you.
 The NMC requires B-B-B-B across two sittings.

-Once you’ve cleared the English language stage, the next stage is the medical theory stage:
+Once you’ve cleared the English language stage, if you’re an EU nurse, that’s it!
+If you’re an overseas qualified nurse, the next stage is the nursing theory stage:

 The exam tests your ability to apply theory to patient care and the questions relate to best practice in the UK.
 This includes testing your knowledge acute and long term care, caring for healthy people, working within the community and caring for patients with complex needs and morbidity.
 The exam is multiple choice and features 120 questions.

 Once you have received your decision letter from the NMC, the final stage is the nursing practical or Objective Structured Clinical Examination also known as: